vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-locally-node-js.md

 ## Setup Your Local Development Environment

-This guide allows you to test that your local environment is set up correctly and demonstrates how Tanzu GemFire will improve the read performance of your application.
+This guide allows you to test that your local environment is set up correctly and demonstrates how VMware GemFire will improve the read performance of your application.

 This guide uses a `Book Service` example that allows a user to look up books by ISBN or put new books into the service.